-Best of all, with Luna, patients can receive physical therapy in the comfort of their homes, at work, at the gym, or anywhere else it’s needed.
+Best of all, with Luna, patients can receive physical therapy in the comfort of their homes.
 Our physical therapists come to you — it’s physical therapy, delivered.

 Because the shoulder is the most mobile joint in the human body, it’s highly susceptible to dislocation.
 When the shoulder is dislocated, the upper arm bone (humerus) pops out of its cup-shaped socket (glenoid).
 A dislocated shoulder is visibly deformed or out-of-place, so a patient will usually recognize that their shoulder is dislocated as soon as the injury occurs.